 Scheduling is a big concern for restaurants, as it’s essential to successful operation; good scheduling will give employees consistency and control labor costs while still providing great service.
 Under-schedule and your customers and profits suffer, but over-schedule and your bottom line suffers thanks to increased labor costs.
 How do you find that perfect balance?

-Following, we’ll cover just some of the steps that are necessary in constructing a modern and effective schedule for restaurant staff — from understanding your staff, to prioritizing punctuality, and simplifying the process through technology.
+Following, we’ll cover just some of the steps that are necessary for constructing a modern and effective schedule for restaurant staff — from understanding your staff to prioritizing punctuality, and simplifying the process through technology.

 Step 1: Understand Your Business